Decide what will happen to your estate and have peace of mind, knowing it will go into the right hands, in the right way.

-Whether you’re worried about the cost and hassle or probate court, you have young children who would need protection if you were gone, or you’re an older couple with concerns about leaving an inheritance directly to your adult children, you should be thinking about what we refer to as Estate Planning.
 Estate Planning involves setting up wills and trusts to manage your affairs and protect your family after you’re gone.
+Whether you’re worried about the cost and hassle of probate court, you have young children who would need protection if you were gone, or you’re an older couple with concerns about leaving an inheritance directly to your adult children, you should be thinking about Estate Planning.

 Avoiding Probate Court

-The primary goal of most Estate Plans is to protect your family from the cost and hassle of probate court.
+The primary goal of most Estate Plans is to protect your family from probate court.
 In Arkansas, probate must last at least six months, and most cases last much longer.
-The process is both very expensive and very public.
-The Elrod Firm offers clients a number of Estate Planning options to avoid probate court all together.
+The process is very expensive and very public.
+The Elrod Firm offers clients a number of estate planning options to avoid probate court altogether.

 Revocable Living Trust

-One Estate Planning tool we often use to bypass the probate process is the Revocable Living Trust.
+One estate planning tool that is often used to bypass the probate process is the Revocable Living Trust.
 This Trust is much like a Last Will and Testament in that it lays out a client’s last wishes for handling affairs after death.
 Unlike a Will, however, this Trust does not pass through probate court.

 Where a client using a Will would nominate an executor, a client using a Revocable Living Trust would nominate a trustee to manage his or her affairs after death.
 In both a Will and a Trust, clients can direct who should receive what assets when the clients are gone.
 But where an executor must take a Will to probate court to carry out these wishes, a trustee of a Trust is not required to go through the probate court.